windtronic/garden_front_end/README.md

 # My-Gardening-App
 Welcome to My Gardening App!
-Here you will find the vegetables and herbs I grow here in Arvada, Colorado.
+Here you will find the plants I grow here in Arvada, Colorado.
-This project was built using React.js on the front end and Django for our backend API.
+This project was built using React.js on the front end and Django for my backend API.